rishikapadia7/OptiKey-AvraLabs/README.md

+# Note from Rishi and Avra Labs

+This repository contains the modifications made to the OptiKey project so that via interprocess communication it can be shown and hidden.
+This project does compile to a standalone program, however to make best use of it, another application (remote application such as mouse replacement software) will be required to use IpcSharedObject found in App.xaml.cs.

+The main changes between this Avra Labs version and the original Optikey source code:
+* Keyboard is designed to use half of the screen at all times, top or bottom can be controlled by remote application
+* Keyboard is designed to be shown and hidden at will of the remote application, as well as typing speed
+* Keyboard keys have been arranged differently, and layout is only supported for English language
+* The glow effect of the keyboard keys upon hover is different so that there is no red outline, and instead key text changes
+* If there's a second eye-tracking calibration stage, it's data can be retrieved from the remote application and applied for potentially improved accuracy in determining the correct keyboard key to select with eyes (CalibrationAdjusterStatic.cs)

+All below text in the readme is from the original Optikey project.

 # OptiKey

 OptiKey is an assistive on-screen keyboard which runs on Windows.
 It is designed to be used with an eye-tracking device to assist with keyboard and mouse control for those living with motor and speech limitations, such as Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).